zkzhoufd/FID-SOC/README.md

 # KWS-SoC
-This is a SoC for neural-network and Markov feature extraction acceleration based on [wujian100_open](https://github.com/T-head-Semi/wujian100_open) platform, which is a low power open source MCU by T-Head.
+This is a SoC for neural-network and Markov feature extraction acceleration based on [wujian100_open](https://github.com/T-head-Semi/wujian100_open) platform.

 ## QUICK START ##